-The UA Global Summit
+The Global Undergraduate Summit

 Perfect – three of the best days of my life so far.
 Gave me clarity to think through a few hard decisions about what direction I want my career to take and has affirmed some aspirations of mine.

 – Samantha Gordine, University of St. Andrews, Highly Commended 2013